Shikoku Pilgrimage Trail

 It is tough to beat the spring months of April and May but the autumn colours in October is also lovely.
 It can get quite hot and humid in July and August.
 Overall, the best months to travel are either April-June or September-October.

-The best airport to depart from is Osaka Kansai Airport (KIX), which has flights to international destinations.
-You can also take an internal flight or the shinkansen (bullet train) from Kyoto (3h30) to Tokyo and fly out of Tokyo Narita (NRT).
+The best airport to depart from is Osaka Kansi Airport (KIX).
+Or you could take an internal flight or the shinkansen (bullet train) from Kyoto (3h30) to Tokyo and fly out of Tokyo Narita (NRT).

 The distances and ascent/descents are approximations of the recommended routes.